create3000/x_ite/docs/_posts/components/Shape/TwoSidedMaterial.md

 ### SFFloat [in, out] **ambientIntensity** 0.2 <small>[0,1]</small>
 {: #fields-ambientIntensity }

 How much ambient omnidirectional light is reflected from all light sources.
-Interchange profile

 #### Hint

-- This field may be ignored, applying the default value regardless.
+- In Interchange profile this field may be ignored, applying the default value regardless.

 ### SFColor [in, out] **diffuseColor** 0.8 0.8 0.8 <small>[0,1]</small>
 {: #fields-diffuseColor }